zeamanual/Software-front-end/README.md

-url for the website is https://zeamanualfeleke-landing-page.netlify.app
+The website is launched on netlify, the link for the site is https://zeamanualfeleke-landing-page.netlify.app

 # Getting Started with Create React App